kellim/hearthstone-card-search-app/README.md

 After a new card expansion comes out (or any time you know of an update being made to cards) run `npm run getCards` to save card data from the HearthstoneJSON API to `data/cards.json`.

-### Update Card Set Names

-After a new expansion comes out, first follow instructions in "Update Card Data" above.
-Then, run `npm run updateSets` to find out the set code for the new expansion.
-If any new card sets have been added to cards in `data/cards.json` that aren't yet in `data/card-sets.json`, a message will be logged to the console with set codes for sets that need to be manually added to `data/card-sets.json`.
-To manually add a set, you'll need to first find the full set name that goes with the set code and then add an item to the array:
+If any new card sets have been added to the game that aren't yet in `data/card-sets.json`, a message will be logged to the console with set codes for sets that need to be manually added to `data/card-sets.json`.
+To manually add a set, you'll need to first [find the full set name](https://playhearthstone.com/en-us/expansions-adventures/) that goes with the set code and then add an item to the array:

 Example:
 ```